-Hospitals with less than 25 general acute beds are excluded from this measure.
+Hospitals with < 25 general acute beds are excluded from this measure.

-- Hospitals ≥ 100 beds: PCQC Annual reporting or other report alternative, and submit attestation form no later than August 31, 2025 via email at HQIP@partnershiphp.org or fax to PHC 707-863-4316. - Hospitals 50-99 beds: Submit attestation form no later than August 31, 2025 via email at HQIP@partnershiphp.org or fax to PHC: 707-863-4316. - Hospitals <50 beds: Hospitals must submit an attestation form no later than August 31, 2025 via email at HQIP@partnershiphp.org or fax at 707-863-4316.
+- Hospitals ≥ 100 beds: PCQC Annual reporting or other report alternative, and submit attestation form no later than August 31, 2025 via email at HQIP@partnershiphp.org or fax to Partnership 707-863-4316. - Hospitals 50-99 beds: Submit attestation form no later than August 31, 2025 via email at HQIP@partnershiphp.org or fax to Partnership: 707-863-4316. - Hospitals <50 beds: Hospitals must submit an attestation form no later than August 31, 2025 via email at HQIP@partnershiphp.org or fax at 707-863-4316. - Palliative Care providers who are certified by the appropriate organization may submit the certification and date of certification.
+See Appendix (X) for a list of acceptable certifications.
+Staff who do not have Palliative Care Certification must submit documentation of training as listed in Appendix under Palliative Care Certifications.